1927 Grand Prix season: Technical Innovation

 The Maserati Brothers developed their first model, the Tipo 26, as the 26B with its supercharged straight-8 engine bored out to 2.0-litres.
 Fiat had retired from racing at the end of 1924.
 Yet in September, the astonishing new 806 model appeared at the Italian Grand Prix weekend.
 Designed by Carlo Cavalli and Tranquillo Zerbi, the V12 1.5-litre engine had two 6-cylinder engine-blocks mounted side by side on a common crankcase and geared together.
 With the valves driven by three overhead camshafts it could develop 185 bhp at 8500rpm.
 The engine unit itself was offset to the left with the driver in the right-hand seat and the fuel-tank beside him.
 The low profile gave it a blistering top speed of 250 km/h, easily 40 km/h faster than any of the current competition.
 That it only ever competed in one race left many commentators wondering what might have been.

-In the US, Harry Miller continued developing his supercharged 1.5-litre engines.
-Bred for the oval tracks, his sleek single-seater was now putting out an incredible 230 bhp running on alcohol fuel – making it easily the most powerful racing engine across the world.
+In the United States, Harry Miller continued to develop his supercharged 1.5-litre engines.
+Designed for oval-track racing, his streamlined single-seater cars were powered by engines that produced 230 brake horsepower (bhp) when running on alcohol fuel.
+At the time, this output made Miller's engine among the most powerful racing engines in the world.

 During the year Eddie Rickenbacker, decorated war-hero and former racing driver, bought the Indianapolis Motor Speedway from Carl Fisher and Jim Allison for $700 000.

 On 29 March, Henry Segrave became the first man to break the 200 mph land speed barrier in a Sunbeam 1000 hp Slug.
 Called Mystery, the car was powered by two 22-litre V12 aircraft engines.